George Clarke (architect): Television

 Clarke's television career came about by chance.
-He had approached a literary agent after being asked to write a book about architecture, not realising the agency also represented television presenters.
+He approached a literary agent after being asked to write a book about architecture, not realising the agency also represented television presenters.
 He was subsequently asked to screen test for a new Channel 5 programme called Build A New Life in the Country, which had been struggling to find a suitably charismatic building professional to front the show.
 Clarke was offered the job, and then went on to present two more property shows for Channel 5 before being commissioned to present The Restoration Man for Channel 4.